jason0x43/vim-js-indent/README.md

 vim-js-indent
 =============

-Vim indenter for standalone and embedded JavaScript.
+Vim indenter for standalone and embedded JavaScript and TypeScript.

 Introduction
 ------------